2025 Vancouver car attack: Criminal proceedings

 Lo was charged with eleven counts of second-degree murder under section 235 of the Criminal Code and made a court appearance for a bail hearing on April 27.
 Lo will remain in police custody after not requesting bail during the appearance.
 Vancouver Police charged Lo with three more counts of second-degree murder on July 22.
 On May 30, Lo appeared by video in the Vancouver Provincial Court.
 His next appearance was on June 6 and a fitness for trial hearing proceeded in September.
 After being considered mentally fit to stand trial, Lo was charged with an additional 31 counts of attempted murder.
-Lo is due back in court on October 30.
-A fix date hearing has been scheduled for January 15, 2026, where an arraignment date will be set.
+Lo was due back in court on October 30, where a fix date hearing was scheduled for January 15, 2026, where an arraignment date will be set.
 A survivor of the attack filed a class-action civil lawsuit for damages on October 23.

 Responses

 Numerous local and national political figures offered their condolences, including Prime Minister Mark Carney, federal Conservative Party leader Pierre Poilievre, federal New Democratic Party leader Jagmeet Singh (who had attended the festival earlier in the day), Governor General Mary Simon, British Columbia premier David Eby, Vancouver mayor Ken Sim, federal Green Party co-leader Elizabeth May, and King Charles III.
 Vancouver Police Department interim chief Steve Rai described the attack as "the darkest day in our city's history".

 The Philippine Consulate General in Vancouver expressed sympathy.
 In the Philippines, President Bongbong Marcos, Vice President Sara Duterte, and several senators expressed sadness and outrage over the attack as well as sympathy for the victims.
 Professional tennis player Leylah Fernandez offered condolences to the victims saying she was "absolutely devastated to hear about the death of my fellow Canadian-Filipinos".
 Vancouver Whitecaps FC held a moment of silence for the victims of the attack and held a Philippine flag prior to their game against Minnesota United FC on April 27.

 The prime minister of Spain, Pedro Sánchez, reported being "deeply dismayed" through his personal X account.
 The Ministry of Foreign Affairs of Peru issued a statement expressing "deep sorrow and solidarity with the Canadian government and people."